Rock & Robots: Rules

 -

-One dimension of the robot, other than height, must demonstrably fit through the pit opening regardless of expansion (i.e. no wider than 20 cm)
+One dimension of the robot at its usual orientation during operation, other than height, must demonstrably fit through the pit opening regardless of expansion (i.e. no wider than 20 cm)

 -